ponylang/ponyc/README.md

 * Partial support for 32-bit platforms
   * The `arm` and `armhf` architectures are tested via CI (Continuous Integration testing)

+## Best effort platforms

+Best effort platforms mean that there is support for the platform in the codebase but, we don't have any testing for the platform.
+We won't intentionally break a best-effort platform or remove support for it from the codebase, at the same time, we do make no effort to maintain it.
+When you go build a "best effort platform" from source, you might find it doesn't build.
+We welcome thoughtful pull requests to bring the platform up-to-date.

+* DragonFlyBSD (x86 only)
+* FreeBSD (x86 only)

 ## More Information